golangci/golangci-lint/README.md

 3. Doesn't use real bounded concurrency: if you set it to `n` it can take up to `n*n` threads because of forced threads in specific linters. `gometalinter` can't do anything about it because it runs linters as black boxes in forked processes.
 In GolangCI-Lint we run all linters in one process and completely control them.
 Configured concurrency will be correctly bounded.
 This issue is important because you often want to set concurrency to the CPUs count minus one to ensure you **do not freeze your PC** and be able to work on it while analyzing code.
 4. Lack of nice output.
 We like how the `gcc` and `clang` compilers format their warnings: **using colors, printing warning lines and showing the position in line**.
 5. Too many issues.
 GolangCI-Lint cuts a lot of issues by using default exclude list of common false-positives.
-By default, it has enables **smart issues processing**: merge multiple issues for one line, merge issues with the same text or from the same linter.
+By default, it has enabled **smart issues processing**: merge multiple issues for one line, merge issues with the same text or from the same linter.
 All of these smart processors can be configured by the user.
 6. Integration into large codebases.
 A good way to start using linters in a large project is not to fix a plethora of existing issues, but to set up CI and **fix only issues in new commits**.
 You can use `revgrep` for it, but it's yet another utility to install and configure.
 With `golangci-lint` it's much easier: `revgrep` is already built into `golangci-lint` and you can use it with one option (`-n, --new` or `--new-from-rev`).
 7. Installation.
 With `gometalinter`, you need to run a linters installation step.
 It's easy to forget this step and end up with stale linters.
 It also complicates CI setup.
 GolangCI-Lint requires **no installation of linters**.
 8. **Yaml or toml config**.
 Gometalinter's JSON isn't convenient for config files.